Yongqi-Zhuo/Syno-AE/README.md

 ### Running the grid tuner

-We have shipped reference benchmark results in `Syno/AE/data`.
-By default, the grid tuner will skip the operators that have been benchmarked.
-This includes the reference operators.
-TODO

-First, clear all previous results.
-Use with caution.
+First, clear all previous results (if you use the data we provided), and check for tasks to run.
 ```bash
 python grid_tune.py --config /workspace/Syno/AE/grid_tune.json --dry-run --clear
 ```